 Perfect scones, tender and moist, with crispy edges, chock-full of cocoa, chocolate, dried tart cherries, and infused with coffee!
-They are dunked in a bath of rich chocolate glaze!
+These Chocolate Cherry Mocha Scones with Chocolate Glaze are also dunked in a bath of rich, divine chocolate glaze!

 I love how rustic these scones look.
 I see other bloggers do moody and dark photos, but when I try, they just look underexposed and basically unlit.
 Dark, drab, and lacking in color and vibrancy.

-These scones were naturally rustic in the photos though.
+These Chocolate Cherry Mocha Scones with Chocolate Glaze were naturally rustic in the photos though.
 If only I could create that effect purposefully.

 More about the food.
 That glaze.
 The glazzze!!
 That chocolate glaze is the best.
 Sweet, chocolatey, and thick, but still drippy.
 Powdered sugar and cocoa are whisked with vanilla and melted butter.
 The melted butter helps the glaze taste more rich, and also helps it to set so that it’s not a total mess.

 Next up, donuts.
 I’m repurposing that glaze recipe for donuts soon.
 It’s perfection.

 The scones.
 Scones are one of my FAVORITE things to bake.
 I’ve made a ton.
 Some favorites are these Brown Sugar Maple Bacon Scones with Maple Brown Butter Glaze.
 They are incredible.
 I also love these Cranberry Orange Scones with Orange Glaze, these Sweet Potato Pecan Pie Scones, these Pumpkin Pecan Scones with Brown Sugar Streusel, and the scone that started it all: Pomegranate White Chocolate Almond Scones.